Van Gaal wipes away blemish with place in Brazil

 He accepted a second stint a decade later to wipe the slate clean and finally take part in a World Cup.

-It is more than likely that this will be the 62-year-old's last shot at the finals as he will be taking over at Manchester United just days after the tournament in Brazil comes to an end.
+It is more than likely that this will be the 62-year-old's last shot at the finals as he has made no secret of his desire to return to club football next season.
+He has been strongly linked with the vacant manager's job at Manchester United.

 His evident enthusiasm for the tournament did not take long to shine through at a World Cup workshop in Brazil this year despite Van Gaal's best efforts to keep up his belligerent and gruff exterior.